 It wasn’t.
 A biopsy eventually revealed the spot itself was melanoma and the mole in the middle was desmoplastic melanoma, a rare form of the disease that looks like a flesh colored or white lesion, said Dr. Julie Karen, a board certified dermatologist in New York, who didn't treat Greenway.

 “This raises an extremely important point.
 Dark is by no means requisite to a diagnosis of melanoma,” Karen said.

 “Any spot that is changing — enlarging, not healing, changing colors, whether darkening or otherwise, becoming crusty, scabby, with altered borders — is suspicious and warrants immediate attention.”

-Greenway underwent two surgeries last August to remove the skin and underlying muscle around the spot.
+Greenway underwent two surgeries in August 2016 to remove the skin and underlying muscle around the spot.
 The desmoplastic melanoma was nearing the bone, which explained why she felt an aching sensation.
 Doctors also removed the lymph node near her left ear, which contained melanoma cells.

 To stop any rogue melanoma cells from spreading, she underwent immunotherapy infusions and radiation on her head and neck, which burned the inside of her mouth and made food taste like poison.

 Through it all, she kept fighting for her daughters, now 4 and 7 years old.